15 Key West Landmarks You Must Visit

 If you want to learn more about Key West's wildlife, you'll fall in love with the Audubon House & Tropical Gardens.
 This house was previously occupied by John James Audubon, a famed zoologist who specialized in birds.
 You can browse 19th-century bird paintings as well as tour the herb garden during a visit.

-☂️ Visit Audubon House & Tropical Gardens on a tour
+☂️ Experience Audubon House & Tropical Gardens with a tour

 San Carlos Institute